Countering Economic Coercion: Tools and Strategies for Collective ActionVIEW EVENT DETAILS

 The Asia Society Policy Institute is pleased to host a webinar to explore potential collective policy tools to respond to economic coercion and unfair trade practices.
 The discussion will also navigate how the World Trade Organization (WTO), G7, and other international institutions can help deter economic coercion, and what tools and strategies counties can develop to better cope with this challenge in times of economic uncertainty.

-Please join us for an online discussion moderated by ASPI Vice President Wendy Cutler, featuring Victor Cha, Senior Vice President for Asia and Korea Chair at the Center for Strategic and International Studies, Mariko Togashi, Research Fellow for Japanese Security and Defense Policy at the International Institute for Strategic Studies, and others to be announced.
+Please join us for an online discussion moderated by ASPI Vice President Wendy Cutler, featuring Victor Cha, Senior Vice President for Asia and Korea Chair at the Center for Strategic and International Studies, Melanie Hart, Senior Advisor for China and the Indo-Pacific in the Office of the Under Secretary of State for Economic Growth, Energy, and the Environment, Ryuichi Funatsu, Director for Economic Security Policy Division at the Ministry of Foreign Affairs of Japan, and Mariko Togashi, Research Fellow for Japanese Security and Defense Policy at the International Institute for Strategic Studies.

 Victor Cha is Senior Vice President for Asia and Korea Chair at the Center for Strategic and International Studies.
 Cha joined the Center for Strategic and International Studies in Washington, D.C. in May 2009 as a senior adviser and the inaugural holder of the Korea Chair.
 He is professor of government and holds the D.S.
 Song-KF Chair in the Department of Government and the School of Foreign Service (SFS) at Georgetown University.
 In July 2019, he was appointed vice dean for faculty and graduate affairs in SFS.
 He left the White House in 2007 after serving since 2004 as director for Asian affairs at the National Security Council (NSC).
 At the White House, he was responsible primarily for Japan, the Korean peninsula, Australia/New Zealand, and Pacific Island nation affairs.
 Dr. Cha was also the deputy head of delegation for the United States at the Six-Party Talks in Beijing and received two outstanding service commendations during his tenure at the NSC.